 Over the years, they added various towers, extensions and other elements to create today’s working Gothic building with its sprinkling of Baroque features.

-Sadly, Stephansdom survived the aerial bombings of WWII only for a fire in nearby buildings to spread to the cathedral in April 1945, destroying parts of the building.
+Sadly, the work of centuries suffered significantly from events in 1945.
+Stephansdom survived the aerial bombings of WWII only for a fire in nearby buildings to spread to the cathedral in April of that year, destroying parts of the building.

 (War damage inside Stephansdom photographed in 1948 by Bruno Reiffenstein; Wien Museum Inv.-Nr.
 146972, excerpt reproduced with permission under the terms of the CC0 licence)

-A newspaper report from August that year noted (my translation):
+A newspaper report from the time noted (my translation):

 We were filming again in Stephansdom, but the camera needed no spotlight to banish the shadows this time and no battery of Jupiter lamps to light up the mystical darkness of the ceiling.
 Blazing sunlight filled the nave…